joinmarket-webui/jamdocs/docs/glossary.md

 ### Collaborative Transaction

 A collaborative transaction is a bitcoin transaction that --- you guessed it --- is done collaboratively by multiple participants.
-Specifically a coinjoin is a transaction with multiple inputs belonging to different users.
+Specifically, a coinjoin is a transaction with multiple inputs belonging to different users.

 ### CIOH